Українська

 Over two centuries, Kharkiv University became the center of Ukrainian national cultural revival, played an important role in the development of modern Ukrainian science and culture, and turned Kharkiv into one of the leading intellectual centers of the country.
 Today, 15,000 students study at 20 faculties of Kharkiv National University.

-The University includes the Botanical Garden, the Museum of Nature, the Museum of Archeology and Ethnography, the University Museum, "Landau Center", "Yermilov Center", Henrikh Semiradsky Art Gallery.
+The University includes the Botanical Garden, the Museum of Nature, the Museum of Archeology and Ethnography, the University History Museum, "Landau Center", "Yermilov Center", Henrikh Semyradsky Art Gallery.

 From the first days of Russia's large-scale invasion of Ukraine in 2022, Russian forces bombarded Kharkiv.
 Karazin University, which is one of Kharkiv's landmarks, was no exception to Russian missiles and projectiles.
 Some of its hulls are badly damaged.
 By the beginning of 2023, 25% of the university buildings have been destroyed.